 |Mature Size||1-2 ft. tall, 1-2 ft. wide|

 |Soil Type||Sandy, clay, loamy|

 |Soil pH||Neutral to acidic, acidic, alkaline|

 |Hardiness Zones||10, 11|

 |Toxicity||Toxic to pets|

 Except for pinching back the plants to encourage bushiness, browallia requires little maintenance.
-Whether you buy browallia seedlings from a nursery or start your own from seeds, make sure that when planting browallia in flower beds or borders, space them at least nine inches apart.
+Whether you buy browallia seedlings from a nursery or start your own from seeds, make sure that when planting browallia in flower beds or borders, space them at least 9 inches apart.
 Browallia can reseed itself but will only reach the flowering stage in USDA hardiness zone 10 or 11; in all other zones, the growing season is too short.

 In hot climates, browallia should be grown in partial or dappled shade.
 It prefers afternoon shade.
-In cooler locations, it can also tolerate full sun.
+In cooler locations, it can tolerate full sun.

 Temperature and Humidity